vpp-dev/vpp-release-notes/README.md

 @page release_notes_2610 Release notes for VPP 26.10

-More than 527 commits since the previous release, including 210 fixes.
+More than 539 commits since the previous release, including 219 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Thu Sep 17 06:06:33 UTC 2026.
+These are the *DRAFT* release notes for the upcoming VPP 26.10 release, generated as on Fri Sep 18 05:52:36 UTC 2026.

 HIGHLIGHTS-PLACEHOLDER